Beam Trawl Survey (BTS)

-Every year, Wageningen Marine Research carries out a Beam Trawl Survey in the North Sea.
+Every summer, Wageningen Marine Research carries out a Beam Trawl Survey in the North Sea on the Tridens research vessel.
 The primary aim of the Beam Trawl Survey (BTS) is to supply fisheries with independent stock indices and estimates of the age-structure of North Sea plaice (Pleuronectes platessa) and sole (Solea solea, Solea vulgaris).

 Researcher Ingeborg de Boois reports in a ship's log from the Tridens: